Thiriss/Inventory-Gun/README.md

   07/04/2025
 - **Communication**: Calibrated the program to limit the data rate, ensuring that the software can read all the data that has been sent.

-- **Software Development** : Continued developing the real-time monitoring dashboard and integrated it with the MQTT protocol to ensure seamless data transfer and monitoring.
+- **Software Development** : Continued developing the real-time monitoring dashboard and integrated it with the MQTT protocol to ensure seamless data transfer and monitoring, Built location list and detail pages.

 - **Hardware Development** : Completed the fabrication of the antenna.